 Glioblastoma and gene mutations

-While the precise cause of glioblastomas is unclear, researchers have
+While the precise cause of glioblastomas is unclear, researchers have previously identified hundreds of gene mutations that might be involved in the development of these tumors.

 However, Chen and team say that it is possible that many of these gene mutations work together to form glioblastomas, but identifying which genes are involved in such collaborations has been challenging.